ardeo-sa/ardeo-dash/README.md

+# Readme

+Ardeo-dash is one of a series of Repos where we hope you will join us and make a contribution!

-# Contributing
+# eMDT Dash

-We welcome contributions!
+Management dashboards for enhanced MDT coordination and patient care monitoring in secondary healthcare.
+This project aggregates patient and operational data to produce real-time dashboards for clinical teams, analysts, and administrators.

 To keep things simple and transparent, we use a lightweight CLA gate.

 **To contribute:**